Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

 <a name="info"></a>
 ## Retrieving voice control information

 To get information about the current states, service states, current and supported languages:

-- Get the current voice control manager state using the `vc_mgr_get_state()` function.
+- Get the current voice control manager state using `vc_mgr_get_state()`.
-  The voice control manager state changes according to function calls:
+  The voice control manager state changes according to the function calls:

   ```c
   void get_state()